WillowInc/opendigitaltwins-building/README.md

 ### Ontology Overview

 A model which **extends** another model recusively inherits all of the Properties, Relationships, and Components from the referenced model.
 The following table describes the set of top-level models for this ontology.
-These form the base from which all other models extend from.
+These form the base from which all other models extend.

 | Model | Description |
 | --------- | ----------- |